Yordan Alvarez Player Props: Astros vs. Blue Jays

 Yordan Alvarez At The Plate

-- Alvarez is batting .273 with three doubles, four home runs and 10 walks.
+- Alvarez has three doubles, four home runs and 11 walks while hitting .276.

-- Among qualifying hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 37th, and he is 31st in the league in slugging.
+- He ranks 68th in batting average, 32nd in on base percentage, and 35th in slugging among the qualifying hitters in MLB.

-- In 26.7% of his games this year, he has gone deep, and 6% of his trips to the dish.
+- He has gone deep in 25.0% of his games this year, and 5.6% of his chances at the plate.

-- Alvarez has driven in a run in nine games this year (60.0%), including five games with more than one RBI (33.3%).
-He has also driven home three or more of his team's runs in four contests.
+- Alvarez has picked up an RBI in 62.5% of his games this season, with more than one RBI in 31.3% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.